Act2gether

 Impact in Action

-Five initiatives were designed and led by young people.
+Five initiatives designed and led by young people across the project communities.

 1